brad-colbert/speedrunner/README.md

 I think I'll stick with ANTIC mode 4 (4 color text) and make tiles out of a new charset that will build the playfield.
 Roughly 960bytes per screen versus about 4K for GFX7, which means I should be able to keep each complete playfield in memory.
 Once I work on some fast paging scheme, then I can switch to GFX7.

 ### 0.1
 feature/vbi: Exploring and implementing the vertical blank interupt.
 Most of this code exists in the assembly file *update_scroll.s*.
 This actually implements both the course and fine scrolling.
-The coordinates are absolute, computed on the C side (math(s) is hard in assembly... well... for me) and the updates are coordinated with a flag that sits in 0 page.
+The coordinates are absolute, computed on the C side (math(s) is hard in assembly... well... for me).

+Since the VBI may happen in the middle of computing the scroll values, updates are coordinated with a flag that sits in 0 page.
 The update will not happen as long as the **scroll_flag** is > 0.
 Basically this is a simple, non blocking mutex.